Hrushikesh-github/Image-Orientation-correction/README.md

 ![hope2](https://user-images.githubusercontent.com/56476887/94584471-4aeafd00-029c-11eb-8397-199a44cfb3ce.gif)
 ![hope](https://user-images.githubusercontent.com/56476887/94584466-4888a300-029c-11eb-9ad8-69746321527b.gif)

-this result would have been impossible if our
+This result would have been impossible if
 CNN was truly rotation invariant.
 CNNs are robust image classification tools and can correctly classify images under a variety of orientations.
 However, the individual filters inside the CNN are not rotation invariant.